srcset and sizes attribute

 If you want art direction, the solution is to use the

-set according to the source size descriptor of the matching sizes entry
+set according to the source size descriptor of the matching sizes entry.
+E.g. if the

 apply regardless of the actual size of the source image, as the browser essentially trusts you've given it